Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Introduction

 \section{Introduction}

-To fulfill the ever-growing demands of future sixth-generation (6G) wireless networks for ultra-high data rates, hyper-reliability, and extremely low latency \cite{10158439, 10054381,you2024next}, communication systems must undergo substantial evolution.
+To fulfill the ever-growing demands of future sixth-generation (6G) wireless networks for ultra-high data rates, hyper-reliability, and extremely low latency \cite{ 10054381,you2024next}, communication systems must undergo substantial evolution.
 At the core of this transformation, and critical to shaping 6G and potentially next-generation (NextG) standards, are advancements in multiple-input multiple-output (MIMO) technologies, particularly the deployment of extremely large-scale MIMO (XL-MIMO), along with the strategic utilization of new spectrum bands such as frequency range $3$ (FR3), which spans $7$ GHz to $24$ GHz \cite{10559933}.
-These key enabling technologies are anticipated to deliver substantial benefits for 6G, enhancing end-user experiences through improved throughput, extended coverage, and greater energy efficiency.
+These key enabling technologies are anticipated to deliver substantial benefits for 6G, enhancing end-user experiences through improved throughput, extended coverage, and higher energy efficiency.
 Consequently, they are expected to significantly influence future standardization efforts within bodies like the 3rd Generation Partnership Project (3GPP) \cite{tang2025preliminary}.
 These combined thrusts of XL-MIMO and new spectrum utilization are essential for achieving unprecedented spectral efficiency and spatial resolution \cite{10496996,you2023near}.
-More importantly, this combination fundamentally reshapes the electromagnetic properties of the wireless environment.
-The synergistic impact of MIMO's evolution towards XL-MIMO, together with the adoption of new spectrum like FR3, signifies that the transition from conventional far-field communications (planar-wave propagation) to near-field communications (spherical-wave propagation) \cite{9903389,liu2023near}, and ultimately to the more general \emph{mixed near-field and far-field communications} \cite{zhang2023mixed}, is no longer merely a theoretical outcome.
+More importantly, this integration fundamentally reshapes the electromagnetic properties of the wireless environment.
+The synergistic impact of MIMO's evolution towards XL-MIMO, together with the adoption of new spectrum like FR3, signifies that the transition from conventional far-field communications (planar-wave propagation) to near-field communications (spherical-wave propagation) \cite{9903389,liu2023near}, and ultimately to the more general \emph{mixed near-field and far-field communications} \cite{zhang2023mixed}, is no longer merely a theoretical assumption.
 Instead, it emerges as an indispensable and practical consideration for air interface design in 6G and NextG systems.
-For instance, in an XL-MIMO system where a base station (BS) is equipped with $128$ antennas of half-wavelength inter-antenna spacing and operates at $24$ GHz, the \emph{Rayleigh distance} is approximately $88$ meter (m).
-Consequently, considering the typical cell sizes in fifth-generation (5G) networks, users are likely to be located in both the near-field and far-field regions relative to the BS.
+For instance, in an XL-MIMO system where a base station (BS) is equipped with $128$ antennas at half-wavelength inter-element spacing operating at $24$ GHz, the \emph{Rayleigh distance} is approximately $100$ meter (m).
+Consequently, considering the typical cell sizes in fifth-generation (5G) networks, there are likely users in both the near-field and far-field regions of the BS.
 This increasingly prevalent mixed-field scenario introduces complex design challenges that demand careful consideration in standardization efforts, including mixed-field interference management \cite{zhang2023mixed} and mixed-field integrated sensing and communications (ISAC) \cite{10812003}.
-Moreover, understanding and leveraging these mixed-field characteristics will be crucial for realizing novel applications and ensuring their robust operation through effective standardization, such as mixed-field user coexistence \cite{10129111} as well as mixed-field simultaneous wireless information and power transfer \cite{zhang2023swipt}.
-Addressing these aspects is fundamental to unlocking the full potential of 6G, particularly in the evolution of MIMO systems within FR3 and potentially higher frequency bands.
+Moreover, understanding and leveraging these mixed-field characteristics will be crucial for realizing novel applications and ensuring their robust operation, facilitating mixed-field user coexistence \cite{10129111} as well as mixed-field simultaneous wireless information and power transfer \cite{zhang2023swipt}.